remix-run/remix/docs/discussion/08-state-management.md

 }
 ```

-And the backend API at `/api/signup` that also validates and returns errors.
+The backend API at `/api/signup` also validates and returns errors.
 It needs to run server side to check things like duplicate user names, etc. Stuff the client can't know.

 ```tsx
 export function signupHandler(request) {